The Boys season 4: Visual effects

-Ambrosius (voiced by Tilda Swinton), The Deep's octopus lover who was first introduced in the season three episode "Herogasm", was brought back this season for a romantic arc with The Deep.
-While Ambrosius has feelings for The Deep, Fleet said the visual effects team had to scale back on any tendency to anthropomorphize the sea creature when designing her.
+Ambrosius (voiced by Tilda Swinton), the Deep's octopus lover who was first introduced in the season three episode "Herogasm", was brought back this season for a romantic arc with the Deep.
+While Ambrosius has feelings for the Deep, Fleet said the visual effects team had to scale back on any tendency to anthropomorphize the sea creature when designing her.
 "We had the look and the photo reality stuff down", he said.
 But when it came to the animal's movements while talking, they had to keep it from looking like a cartoon.
-Ultimately, the team devised an idea to put a little toy figurine of The Deep in her tank so that she will be able to interact with it while talking to her human counterpart.
+Ultimately, the team devised an idea to put a little toy figurine of the Deep in her tank so that she would be able to interact with it while talking to her human counterpart.
 "If you look very closely, she'll constantly be, like, wrapping her tentacle around the toy.
 And if she's angry at him, she'll move away from it", Fleet said, adding: "I love the detail of the toy in the tank because it gives the octopus character.
 It gives it something more than just being a static kind of creature in a small aquarium."